|

 GEO.
 W. HARMON

-The pioneer northern Wisconsin
+The pioneer northern Wisconsin land and real estate agent.

-them to Spooner will meet with Geo.
-W. Harmon, the Pioneer Land and
+Everybody whose business taken them to Spooner will meet with Geo.
+W.

-Real Estate Agent.
-A resident of northern Wisconsin for the
+Harmon, the Pioneer Land and Real Estate Agent.
+A resident of

-past thirty years, the last sixteen of which have been spent in
+northern Wisconsin for the past thirty years, the last sixteen of which

-Spooner, he has a thorough knowledge of the soil and climatic
+have been spent in Spooner, he has a thorough knowledge of the soil and

-years he has been one of the local representatives of the land
+past six years he has been one of the local representatives of the land

 department of the Omaha railroad.
-By reason of his long
+By reason of his

-established himself firmly in the confidence of his business
+has established himself firmly in the confidence of his business

 associates who will vouch for his absolute accuracy and